mysqludf/lib_mysqludf_stomp/README.md

 ### Install Dependencies
 In order do compile the plugin, you need to install Apache Portable Runtime (APR) and MySQL client development packages.

-`sudo apt-get install libapr1 libapr1-dev libmysqlclient-dev`
+`sudo apt-get install gcc libapr1 libapr1-dev libmysqlclient-dev`

 ### Compile & Install
 To install the UDF, just run the provided install script which will compile and install the library.